Skip to Main Content

 Atlanta's Creative Dining Tier: Where Ela Sits

 Atlanta's upper dining tier has expanded considerably over the past decade.
-The city now hosts a range of formats from tasting-menu-only counters to chef-driven à la carte rooms, with a peer set that competes on credentials rather than scale.
+The city now hosts a range of formats from tasting-menu-only counters to chef-driven à la carte rooms, with a comparable set that competes on credentials rather than scale.
 Hayakawa and Mujō have staked out the Japanese omakase tier.
 Lazy Betty operates a tasting menu format that places it in direct conversation with national counterparts like Smyth in Chicago and Lazy Bear in San Francisco.
 Bacchanalia has held its position as the city's most durable New American reference for years, a consistency that invites comparisons to long-standing American fine dining institutions such as The French Laundry in Napa and Blue Hill at Stone Barns in Tarrytown.

 What the Location Tells You About the Experience